-At UVA, our expert teams of surgeons and audiologists have been implanting cochlear devices since they were first available in the 1980s.
+At UVA, our expert team of surgeons and audiologists have been working with cochlear implant devices since they were first available in the 1980s.

 About the Cochlear Implant Device

-Some devices have Bluetooth technology, so you can transmit sounds wirelessly from your phone directly to your implant.
+Some cochlear implants have technology and accessories so you can transmit sounds from your phone, TV or media player directly to your implant.

 We have extensive experience working with all three cochlear implant device manufacturers currently approved by the FDA:

-Unlike hearing aids, most insurance companies, including Medicare, cover a portion of the cost of cochlear implantation.
+Most insurance companies, including Medicare, cover some of the costs of cochlear implants.

 Cochlear Implant Eligibility

 In order to receive a cochlear implant, you must: